-Romanian cabbage rolls (sarmale) – a recipe so tasty that should be on your must try at least once in a lifetime meal list.
+Romanian cabbage rolls (sarmale) – a traditional recipe so tasty that it should be on your must try once in a lifetime meal list.
 Seriously. 👌

 And once you’ve tasted them, you’ll become addicted.